isabella232/data-workbench.en-1/help/home/c-undst-pg-tag/c-acq-bsln-msmts/c-acq-pg-req-data/c-acq-pg-req-data.md

 ---
 description: Sensor acquires all measurement data that is carried on the page requests (GET requests) made to the web servers on which it has been installed.
-seo-description: Sensor acquires all measurement data that is carried on the page requests (GET requests) made to the web servers on which it has been installed.
-seo-title: Acquiring Page Request Data
 solution: Analytics
 title: Acquiring Page Request Data
 topic: Data workbench